radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 *Standard Link*

-A standard link offers a simple way to aggregate identity views.
+A standard link offers a simple way to aggregate existing identity views.
 Each view file has a top node named with the following syntax: `dv=<file name>`.
 When aggregating identity views using standard links, the “dv” label level remains and becomes part of the naming in the hierarchy.

 Let’s take a look at an example.
 Assume there are three data sources: a database, an Active Directory, and an LDAP directory.
 This is represented in the diagram below.

 ![Example Data Sources](Media/Image4.6.jpg)

-Next, a virtual view from each is configured.
+Assume that each data source has an identity view created for it.
 This is represented by the three views shown below.

 ![Virtual Views from Each Source](Media/Image4.7.jpg)